Monday, 23 December 2024

 The influence of Covid-19

-Even though most of the world has been experiencing economic and financial difficulties, it has had a particularly devastating impact on vulnerable and marginalized populations.
+Even though most of the world has been experiencing economic and difficulties, it has had a particularly devastating impact on vulnerable and marginalized populations.
 While inequality and inequity have always existed, the pandemic has highlighted and exacerbated them.

 This is especially true in growing economies like Southeast Asia (SEA), where financial and physical constraints worsened limited access to basic essentials.
 As a result, countries must urgently reduce and eradicate inequalities and inequities by implementing strategies such as providing safety nets, social protection, and inclusive work opportunities.